 McG, or to give him the less pretentious birth name of Joseph McGinty Nichol, emerged as a music video director in the 1990s.
 He suddenly became a hot Hollywood name on the basis of his first film Charlies Angels (2000), which was a hit but also an empty-headed film that stripmined a tv series brand name and reconceived it as some kind of Spice Girls action movie built around a series of slickly revved-up action moves that frequently toppled over into unintentional parody.
 While the public seemed to like Charlies Angels, most of them switched off when it came to McG offering more of the same in Charlies Angels: Full Throttle (2003).
-Though he has gained a high profile Hollywood name and been associated with a number of other projects, including at one point what emerged as Superman Returns (2006), planned remakes of Blade Runner (1982), Revenge of the Nerds (1984) and a version of 20,000 Leagues Under the Sea, McG has only directed one other film up to that point the bland We Are Marshall (2006) although he would subsequently go onto make the spy romcom This Means War (2012) and the reasonably okay spy action/comedy 3 Days to Kill (2014) and the horror film The Babysitter (2017).
+Though he has gained a high profile Hollywood name and been associated with a number of other projects, including at one point what emerged as Superman Returns (2006), planned remakes of Blade Runner (1982), Revenge of the Nerds (1984) and a version of 20,000 Leagues Under the Sea, McG has only directed one other film up to that point the bland We Are Marshall (2006) although he would subsequently go onto make the spy romcom This Means War (2012), the okay spy action/comedy 3 Days to Kill (2014) and the horror film The Babysitter (2017).
 Indeed, McG seems to have spent most of his time between Charlies Angels and Terminator Salvation lending his name as producer to various tv series, including Fastlane (2002-3), The Mountain (2004-5), Human Target (2010-11), Nikita (2010-3) and the huge hits of The O.C.
 (2003-7), Supernatural (2005 ) and Chuck (2007-12), as well as the absurd videogame horror film Stay Alive (2006) and the Stephen King adaptation Mercy (2014).